Livestream Online For This Week’s Before The Impact | 411MANIA

 Livestream Online For This Week’s Before The Impact

-A tag match is set for this week’s Before the Impact, and the livestream is online.
-You can see the video below for the pre-show episode, which kicks off at 7:30 PM ET/4:30 PM PT with the following description:
+Laredo Kid battles Blake Christian on this week’s Before the Impact, and the livestream is online.
+You can see the video below for the pre-show episode, which kicks off at 7:30 PM ET/4:30 PM PT:

-Gia Miller and Josh Mathews present IMPACT Wrestling’s BEFORE THE IMPACT magazine show.
-This week’s YouTube exclusive match features Johnny Swinger & Zicky Dice taking on Decay’s Crazzy Steve and Black Taurus!
+- Backstage Note on Communication of Vince McMahon Story to WWE Talent Roster

+- Vince Russo, Maria Kanellis, More React to Vince McMahon Investigation News